-- 28. The current U.S. economy is based primarily on the production of

-- A. Agricultural goods.

-- B. Goods for federal government use.

-- C. Manufacturing goods.

-- D. Services.

-- 29. As the U.S. economy relies more and more heavily on the production of services rather than goods,

-- A. GDP will decrease since there will be less real production.

-- B. International trade will become more difficult.

-- C. Mass unemployment will result.

-- D. Nearly all future job growth will be in service-producing industries.

-- 30. Which of the following is considered a service in the calculation of GDP?

-- A. Reclining chairs.

-- B. Photographs.

-- C. Tax preparation.

-- D. Automobiles.

-- 31. Differences in size of real GDP across countries are best explained by

-- A. Population growth.

-- B. Human capital.

-- C. Large farming sector.

-- D. None of the choices are correct.

-- 32. Which of the following has been a century-long trend in the United States?

-- A. Decline of total value of world trade.

-- B. Relative increase in farming to manufacturing.

-- C. Relative decline in manufacturing to the service sector.

-- D. Relative decline in service sector to manufacturing.

-- 33. Which of the following contains the two sectors whose percentage contribution to the real GDP has declined since 1900?

-- A. Farming and manufacturing.

-- B. Manufacturing and exports.

-- C. Farming and services.

-- D. Services and exports.

-- 34. High U.S. incomes have led to the transformation of the United States into primarily

-- A. A manufacturing economy.

-- B. A closed economy with little foreign trade.
+27. Which of the following countries had the highest average growth rate for per capita GDP from 2000 to 2009?
+A. Canada.
+B. Haiti.
+C. China.
+D. Burundi.
+28. The current U.S. economy is based primarily on the production of A. Agricultural goods.
+B. Goods for federal government use.
+C. Manufacturing goods.
+D. Services.
+29. As the U.S. economy relies more and more heavily on the production of services rather than goods, A. GDP will decrease since there will be less real production.
+B. International trade will become more difficult.
+C. Mass unemployment will result.
+D. Nearly all future job growth will be in service-producing industries.
+30. Which of the following is considered a service in the calculation of GDP?
+A. Manufacturing reclining chairs. В. Constructing new homes.
+C. Tax preparation.
+D. Manufacturing automobiles.
+31. Differences in size of real GDP across countries are best explained by A. Population growth.
+B. Human capital.
+C. Large farming sector.
+D. None of the choices are correct.
+32. Which of the following has been a century-long trend in the United States?
+A. Decline of total value of world trade.
+B. Relative increase in farming to manufacturing.
+C. Relative decline in manufacturing to the service sector.
+D. Relative decline in service sector to manufacturing.
+33. Which of the following contains the two sectors whose percentage contribution to the real GDP has declined since 1900?
+A. Farming and manufacturing.
+B. Manufacturing and exports.
+C. Farming and services.
+D. Services and exports.
+34. During the past 100 years, the United States has transformed into primarily A. A manufacturing economy.
+B. A closed economy with little foreign trade.

-- C. An agricultural economy.

-- D. A service economy.
+C. An agricultural economy.
+D. A service economy.

-- 35. To an economist, the four factors of production are

-- A. Labor, workers, profit, and services.

-- B. Land, labor, capital, and entrepreneurship.

-- C. Entrepreneurship, machinery, workers, and profit.
+35. To an economist, the four factors of production areA.
+Labor, workers, profit, and services.B.
+Land, labor, capital, and entrepreneurship.C.
+Entrepreneurship, machinery, workers, and profit.

-- D. None of the choices are correct.

-- 36. The WHAT question can best be answered using data about which of the following?
+The 'WHAT goods and services does the US produce'question can best be answered using data about which of the following?

-- A. The distribution of output among manufacturing, services, and agricultural sectors.
+The distribution of output in markets, specifically among manufacturing, services, and agricultural sectors.

-- B. Per capita GDP.

-- C. Productivity.

-- D. The distribution of GDP among different income quintiles.